krahets/hello-algo/en/docs/chapter_preface/suggestions.md

-# How to use this book
+# How to Use This Book

 !!! tip

     For the best reading experience, it is recommended that you read through this section.

-## Writing style conventions
+## Writing Style Conventions

 - Titles marked with `*` are optional sections with relatively difficult content.
 If you have limited time, you can skip them first.
 - Technical terms will be in bold (in paper and PDF versions) or underlined (in web versions), such as <u>array</u>.
 It is recommended to memorize them for reading literature.